Why do we no longer trust experts, facts and statistics?

 How can the history of ideas help us understand our present?

 In this bold and far-reaching exploration of our new political landscape, William Davies reveals how feelings have come to reshape our world.
 Drawing deep on history, philosophy, psychology and economics, he shows how some of the fundamental assumptions that defined the modern world have dissolved.
-With advances in medicine and the spread of digital and military technology, the divisions between mind and body, war and peace are no longer so clear-cut.
+With advances in science and medicine, the division between mind and body is no longer so clear-cut.
+The spread of digital and military technology has left us not quite at war nor exactly at peace.
 In the murky new space between mind and body, between war and peace, lie nervous states: with all of us relying increasingly on feeling rather than fact.